nphotchkin/TypeLang.app/README.md

  - To gain more confidence the word has been learned beyond simply exposures, you could capture stats around number of consecutive correct recalls.
  - AFTER number of consecutive recalls has been reached ad this set of words to the users profile as words they have truely learnt.

+Call these `Sets` Language packs with chest unlocks and confetti, a player can only have X number of active language packs at a time which must be completed before generating new `sets` in order to have completed a language pack you must succesfully recall through either multiple choice or typing the word in the target language from recall when performing the re-call based test you have X number of lifes which are lost for failure to recall.
+You must recharge your language pack meter in order to try to pass the test again by going back and playing the normal learn by typing mode.

 It's all a bit wonky, you could capture the number of times someone revises a completed set after you said they must have learnt it for ERR.

 ..